cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 1. A user takes an order on the destination chain by triggering `TakeSwap`.
 Tokens are sent to the escrow address owned by the module.
 2. An `AtomicSwapPacketData` is relayed to the source chain where `onRecvPacket` the escrowed tokens are sent to the destination address.
 3. A packet is subsequently relayed back for acknowledgement.
-Upon acknowledgement escrowed tokens on the destination chain is sent to the related destination address.
+Upon acknowledgement escrowed tokens on the destination chain are sent to the related destination address.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

 #### Cancelling a swap